prabuw/prabuw.github.io/about/index.markdown

 Hi, my name is Prabu Weerasinghe.
 I'm a Sri Lankan that left my homeland very young and grew up predominantly in Singapore and Australia.
 I currently reside in ~~Sydney, Australia~~ London, England.

-I'm developer primarily working with .NET technologies, plying my trade as a consultant.
+I'm developer primarily working with .NET technologies, plying my trade as a developer.
 C# is my language of choice.
 Apart from C#, I have an avid interest with Javascript.

 When I'm not doing work, I have a slight obsession with football, either playing or watching it.
 I am a